caddunits/biogps_essoils/README.md

-\*The database containing the output of BioGPS from the two steps above scan be found at <https://figshare.com/ndownloader/files/57428944> and has to be placed in the db folder
+\*The database containing the output of BioGPS from the two steps above scan be found at <https://figshare.com/ndownloader/files/57428944> and has to be placed in the db folder.

 ### Check Data (optional)

-#### Data for the table in the paper with all the bacteria numeric information
+#### Data for the table in the paper with all the bacterial numeric information

 9. Run the script step09_check_tablesummary.R

     Note that for the part related to biogps the script need access to the pocketome database (kindly provided by Molecular Discovery Ltd).

-    However, this is not necessary for the analysis
+    However, this is not necessary for the analysis.

 ### Analysis